 Please use the Contact Form to discuss custom designing a quilt with me.

 What are the payment options?

 I accept digital payments only.
-My web site has a shopping cart that takes all major credit cards (more than I show here) for which I pay 3% plus 30 cents per transaction.
-This is standard practice for online shopping but it's all new to me, so there might be bugs on my web site widgets.
-Please use the Contact Form to let me know if something is not working right or is too hard to use the way I have designed it.
+My web site has a shopping cart but it is new to me, so there might be bugs to work out in the first six months (June to Dec.
+2021) Please be patient with me and use the Contact Form to let me know if something is not working or is too hard to use the way I have designed it.
 Your feedback will help me make this web site shopping experience great for everyone!
-If you don't want to use a credit card, you can use the free Zelle app to pay directly from your checking account.

 Do you take checks?